-Many of the criticisms levelled at EA have been based on the vocation’s perceived insularity.
+Many of the criticisms leveled at EA have been based on the vocation’s perceived insularity.
 It is associated with technical jargon, complex processes, and rigid frameworks.
 And, while enterprise architects are confident in their ability to provide long-term and significant business value, convincing other people can often be an uphill struggle.

 “Enabling understanding means being able to communicate effectively”

 Enabling understanding means being able to communicate effectively.
 People need to understand what EA is, its primary benefits, and why businesses will likely suffer should the right EA structure not be put in place.
 To communicate effectively, you need to understand people's primary prejudices towards EA, and have responses to hand that will change their opinion.